Five Arabic Games That Might Seem A Little Familiar

 It is traditionally played on colorfully embroidered dark velvet fabric.
 Six cowry shells are thrown each turn to determine the number of moves based on whether they land on their open or closed side.
 Consequently, your number of moves is determined by the combination of open and closed shells after throwing.
 You win the game by moving your pawns all around the board and into the mutbakh (Arabic for “middle”).

-In conclusion, playing board games can be a fun and exciting learning experience for the whole family much like learning Arabic with the Kaleela Arabic learning app.
+In conclusion, playing board game can be a fun and exciting learning experience for the whole family much like learning Arabic with the Kaleela Arabic learning app.
 Whether it’s dad who wants to expand his business, mom who’s looking for an authentic recipe for shish tawouk, or Junior who wants to study archaeology in Cairo, Arab learning apps are a fast, fun, and convenient way to learn to speak Arabic in Modern Standard Arabic or any of the other available Arabic dialects.
 Studies have shown that, whether for business or pleasure, Arabic learning apps are the best way to learn Arabic.
 So why not have the whole family head over to our website and download the Kaleela Arabic learning app today?
-You can download it from kaleela.com, Google Play and App Store
+You can download it now.

 Kaleela – Learn Arabic the Right Way